miguelalarcos/model2rform/README.md

 *n* is an nested object of model *B*. *na* is an array of objects of model *C*.
 They are not considered attributes of model *A*.
 Note that the validations are made inside classes *B* and *C*, and not here in *A*.

 Let's see how to translate the Python model to Coffeescript model and the templates.
 We will use the script *model2template.py*.
-In a file called *model.py* we write the code seen of the model and submodel, and then we call:
+In a file called *model.py* we write the code seen of the model and submodel, and then we call *make_all*:

 ```python
 order_E = (('v', 'V'),)